LukeEapen/leapfrog/JIRA_SETUP_GUIDE.md

 - JIRA tickets should show actual system names (e.g., "Customer acquisition platform, Credit decision engine")
 - No more hardcoded "CAPS, CMS" unless no systems are specified
 - Systems should appear in the JIRA description under "Responsible Systems:"

+**Check Traceability Matrix Display:**
+- Traceability matrix should now render markdown properly (headers, bold text, lists, tables)
+- No more raw markdown syntax visible (e.g., `## Header` should appear as styled header)
+- Tables should display with proper borders and formatting
+- Code blocks should have syntax highlighting background

 ## Troubleshooting